FRC-2928/FRC-Programmer-Training/docs/Tools/git.md

 ![Name the Repository](../images/FRCTools/FRCTools.004.jpeg)

 Leave the add README and .gitignore unchecked.
 We'll add these later.
+Click on "Create repository".

 ![Readme File](../images/FRCTools/FRCTools.005.jpeg)

 We now have to connect our local Git repository with the remote GitHub repository.
+After the repository is created is displays the commands required to set your local repository to the remote.
+Copy and paste these commands one at a time into a terminal on your laptop and execute them.
+The `<repository>` part of the remote origin URL should be your Github account name.

-First, go to settings in VSCode and type `git enable` in the search bar.
+Note: You may have to go to settings in VSCode and type `git enable` in the search bar.
 Make sure that *git enable* is checked.

 ![Remote Push](../images/FRCTools/FRCTools.006.jpeg)